Creators-Circle/Pulser/README.md

 			Pulse: Displays a running tally of the number of times students have clicked the 'Feedback' button.
 This total falls off over time.
 			Feedback: Displays a 'Feedback' button for Users to click when having difficulty understanding the material.
 This button updates the running total under 'Pulse', described above.
 			Permit Guests: Determines whether non-logged in users ('Guests') will be allowed to join the presentation.
-			Summary: Displays the Questions asked (with authors), result of Thumbs polls, and number of times Stop Presentation: Ends the presentation, and displays the Summary page.
+			Summary: Displays the Questions asked during the lesson, result of Thumbs polls, and number of times each student has clicked the feedback button.
+			Stop Presentation: Ends the presentation, and displays the Summary page.

 	Audience - View a Presentation: